abz-conf/abz-conf.github.io/.github/src/content/site/2024/DoctoralSymposium.md

 ### Guidelines

-Submissions of 4-pages presenting your PhD research plan and progress in the Springer [LNCS format](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) are requested.
+* **Contribution to doctoral symposium**: This is an excellent opportunity for PhD students to present their ongoing work and receive valuable feedback from the ABZ community.
+A paper of no more than *4 pages (excluding references)* in [LNCS format](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) is expected and will be reviewed.

 Preferably, submissions should include

 - Title of the paper and the author name
 - Problem statement, motivations, and progress